johnedvard/js13kgames2020/README.md

 # Black Jack 404

 This is a game I made during the [js13kgames 2020 game jam](https://js13kgames.com/).
 The theme was **404**, not an easy theme to work around, but this is what I came up with.
+[You can play the game here](https://js13kgames.com/entries/black-jack-404)

 My goal was always to make a game good enough to be in the top 100.
 There are a lot of good games submitted, so I am not sure if my game will make it.